Keyboard shortcuts

 # Enable attribution output

-debtmap --attribution
+debtmap --show-attribution

 # Combine with verbosity for details

-debtmap --attribution -v
+debtmap --show-attribution -v

 Troubleshooting: